bergesinstitute/graf-method/book-4-unit-6.md

 verbo *haber* y el participio.
 En inglés: *I have always driven, I have not driven,* etc. En español:
 *Yo siempre he manejado, yo no he manejado,* etc.

-> In English: In Spanish, it is important never to break the verbal nucleus.
+💂 In Spanish, it is important never to break the verbal nucleus.
 We cannot put anything between the verb *haber* and the participle.
 In English: *I have always driven, I have not driven,* etc. In Spanish:
 *Yo siempre he manejado, yo no he manejado,* etc.

 ## El participio / the participle

-Para formar el participio en español, hacemos lo siguiente: / To form the participle in Spanish, we do the following:
+Para formar el participio en español, hacemos lo siguiente:

+💂 To form the participle in Spanish, we do the following:

 ### Verbos -ar